AFLplusplus/AFLplusplus/README.md

    You can read more about this in [llvm_mode/README.cmplog.md](llvm_mode/README.cmplog.md)

-If you use afl-clang-fast, afl-clang-lto or afl-gcc-fast you have the option to selectivly only instrument parts of the target that you are interested in:
+If you use afl-clang-fast, afl-clang-lto or afl-gcc-fast you have the option to selectively only instrument parts of the target that you are interested in:

  * To instrument only those parts of the target that you are interested in create a file with all the filenames of the source code that should be